Welcome to the online press kit for Olivette

-“Farm-to-table is the ultimate slow food — you're watching it grow and really connected in that way,” Allison says.
-“And those connections spill over in community.
+“Farm-to-table is the ultimate slow food — you're watching it grow and really connected in that way,” Olivette founding partner Allison Smith says.
+“And those connections spill over in the community.
 There's a shared excitement when people start cooking with whatever's coming in and swapping recipes.
 It’s a great way to get people connected.”

-Residents also share a commitment to living sustainably on the land.
+Residents also share a commitment to living sustainably.
 The community requires geothermal heating and cooling, a HERS (Home Energy Rating System) score of 55 or lower, and encourages other green building practices such as passive and active solar design.
 Many residents have gone beyond these energy efficiency requirements to build net-zero homes.

 “We’re working to do our best to make a difference in the world of climate change by plugging into the best building practices,” founding partner William “Tama” Dickerson says.

 “My passion is born out of camping — to bring the idea of a summer camp to Olivette,” he says.
 “It’s easy to build an area that has front porch living, but if you don't give people things to do, if you don't give them things to create the community, then it's just people living in homes.
-So we take the idea of programming a step further to give people things to do.
-Whether it's farm-to-table dinners or a book club or canning classes, or getting them together for a monthly baking challenge, it’s giving the community a reason to be together and creating that camp feeling.”
+So we take the idea of programming a step further to give people reasons to be together and create that camp feeling.”

 Operating a four-season organic farm involves planting cover crops, propagating seeds in greenhouses during the colder months, and then transplanting the seeds into the field for spring and summer growing.
 Olivette provides organic produce for residents and the greater Asheville community through its Community-Supported Agriculture (CSA) program.
-People buy shares and then pick up fresh produce weekly at the farm or at the Asheville City Market.
+People buy shares and then pick up fresh produce weekly at the farm or at one of the area tailgate markets.